 Who will be the coach?

-Phil Neville was set to lead the Team GB women's football team to the Olympics, but he left his role as England head coach in January in order to take the same role with MLS club Inter Miami.
+Neville was set to lead the Team GB women's football team to the Olympics, but he left his role as England head coach in January in order to join MLS club Inter Miami.

 Goalkeepers : Ellie Roebuck (Manchester City), Sandy MacIver (Everton).